google/zetasql/docs/query-syntax.md

 + The base term determines the names and types of all of the table columns.

-##### Iterative term rules
+##### Recursive term rules
 <a id="recursive_cte_rules"></a>

-The following rules apply to the iterative term in a recursive CTE:
+The following rules apply to the recursive term in a recursive CTE:

-+ The iterative term must include exactly one reference to the recursively-defined table in the base term.
++ The recursive term must include exactly one reference to the recursively-defined table in the base term.
-+ The iterative term must contain the same number of columns as the base term, and the type of each column must be implicitly coercible to the type of the corresponding column in the base term.
++ The recursive term must contain the same number of columns as the base term, and the type of each column must be implicitly coercible to the type of the corresponding column in the base term.
 + A recursive table reference cannot be used as an operand to a `FULL JOIN`,